- College of Arts & Sciences

 - To petition to live in on-campus housing when you will no longer be a full-time student.
 Indicate the number of credit hours you are taking or will be taking when you drop below full-time status (12 credits for undergraduate students and 9 credits for graduate students), and include a brief explanation of your reason for dropping below full-time status.

 - To request to arrive earlier than the date halls open at the beginning of a semester, or to stay later than the date halls close at the end of a semester.
-This requires an explanation and, if approved, your student account will be charged $42 per day that you move in early or stay late.
+This requires an explanation and, if approved, your student account will be charged $44 per day that you move in early or stay late.
 Generally, requests are only approved for a single day's early arrival or late stay.
-Requests to stay late for the fall 2015 semester are due by November 15.
+Requests to arrive early for the fall 2016 semester are due by August 19.

 - To request an exemption from your meal plan.
 This requires first contacting Bon Appétit to determine whether your health and dietary needs can be accommodated in our dining halls.
 When submitting this form you must attach medical documentation (such as a note from your doctor) explaining why this exemption should be granted.
 It is not guaranteed.